tuminguyen/hmnguyen.github.io/markdown/blog_4.md

 ### Why Netflix need Elasticsearch?
 But why Elasticsearch, but not anything else?

 As in the fast evolving system, Netflix want to be able to add a new field, a new document at anytime for example a new description for an old film.
 So, they should go **schemaless**.
-At the same time, we still can set a default for some specific fields if we want
+At the same time, we still can set a default for some specific fields if we want.

 In fact, there is lots of metatdata of a document, maybe up to hundred or thoudsand of fields.
 However, for normal searching purpose, we usually don't need all of them but only a few.
 We can also acquire the documents in any combinations of fields we are interested in with _"fields"_ query.
 The use of _"fields"_ query allows us to retrieve what we really want to search for.